GLOBAL MARKETS-Weak China data weighs on stocks, euro

 * Weak China data adds to stimulus talk

-NEW YORK, Aug 10 Global shares lost momentum on F riday, falling for the first time in five days after weak Chinese trade data, though declines were limited by expectations policymakers could act to shore up the world's economies.
+LONDON, Aug 10 Poor Chinese trade data clipped a hot streak for European shares and the euro on Friday, trimming gains built since the European Central Bank started readying a new plan to combat the region's debt woes and limp growth.

-Stock markets' recent rally has been underpinned by comments by ECB President Mario Draghi two weeks ago that the central bank was "ready to do whatever it takes to preserve the euro," raising hopes of heavy bond buying to aid Spain and Italy.
+Europe's stock markets began their most recent rally two weeks ago when ECB President Mario Draghi said the central bank was "ready to do whatever it takes to preserve the euro", raising hopes of heavy bond buying to aid Spain and Italy.

-A lower than expected reading in China's July exports on Friday, however, soured the mood.
-In addition, new bank loans in China were at a 10-month low, suggesting pro-growth policies have been slow to gain traction and that more urgent action may be needed.
+A big undershoot in China's July exports on Friday, however, soured the mood.

-The weakness in exports was in part due to slower demand from Europe.
+The FTSEurofirst 300 index of top European shares was down 0.45 percent at 1,096 points at 1130 GMT, the first drop in five days and one that looked set to spread across the Atlantic in early U.S. trading, with S&P 500 futures down 0.4 percent.

 ECB THE KEY